KSP-KOS/KOS/doc/source/tutorials/basictutorial.rst

 Wait until
 __________

-You can also use the ``wait until`` command, this blocks all other code until the conditions have been met. ::
+You can also use the ``wait until`` command, this pauses the current script until the conditions have been met. ::

   set TimePlusFive to time:seconds + 5.